-Over the last five years, we have complied in all material respects with all Continuing Disclosure Agreements made by us in accordance with the Rule except that the filing of annual financial information and operating data for the fiscal year ended September 30, 2007, was filed on April 30, 2008 (30 days after the time set forth in the Undertaking).
-In addition, on March 21, 2012, DART timely electronically filed with EMMA its 2012 Annual Disclosure Statement for the year ended September 30, 2011.
+Over the last five years, we have complied in all material respects with all Continuing Disclosure Agreements made by us in accordance with the Rule except that DART timely electronically filed with EMMA its 2012 Annual Disclosure Statement for the year ended September 30, 2011.
 However, DART's Audited Financial Statements for the year ended September 30, 2011 that are part of the Annual Disclosure Statement as Appendix A were inadvertently omitted from the electronically filed 2012 Annual Disclosure Statement as a result of an error that occurred during the electronic submission process.
 As a result, the Audited Financial Statements were not filed with the Annual Disclosure Statement.
 DART Financial staff corrected the submission by filing the Audited Financial Statements for the period ended September 30, 2011 on October 10, 2012.
-In addition, DART has modified its procedures for future submissions to EMMA.
+DART has modified its procedures for future submissions to EMMA.
 Under its new procedures, DART will electronically transmit to EMMA the Annual Disclosure Statement and the Audited Financial Statements as separate documents.